France Work Visa

 France permanent residence (PR) pathway

 France offers long-term settlement pathways for skilled professionals from abroad, allowing them to transition from temporary workers to permanent residence in the country.
 Upon completing 5 continuous years of work and residence in France, you can apply for a Carte de Résident (permanent residence permit).
-EU Blue card holders have a 3-year exemption period after which they can apply for permanent residence in France (PR).
+EU Blue Card holders may apply for long-term resident status in France after 3 years of combined EU residence — not necessarily exclusively in France — under EU Directive 2021/1883.

 Category Details